 (photo credit: Courtesy)

-, an Israeli civilian communications satellite, which was destroyed when its SpaceX Falcon 9 launcher blew up on the launch pad at Cape Canaveral, Florida, on September 1.
+The troubled launch came after Amos-6, an Israeli civilian communications satellite, was lost when its Falcon-9 launcher, made by SpaceX, blew up at the launch pad at Cape Canaveral in Florida on September 1.

 Two years ago, the Defense Ministry and IAI launched Ofek-10 successfully into space on board a Shavi launch vehicle.

 Ofek -0 carries a SAR (Synthetic aperture radar), which has advanced day and night imaging capabilities.